 Does Thread and Stitch pay writers?

 Not yet, but I hope to do that in the near future.
-Thread does promote writers on social media and on the Contributors page and offers writers the chance to highlight their creative work on the site as well.
+Thread does promote writers on social media and on the Contributors page and features writers creative work on the site as well.

 Can you submit photographs or art?